elkowar/dislike/README.md

 # Dislike

 Do you, like,... dislike constantly saying "like" as much as I do?
-Then, like,... you've come the right, place!
+Then, like,... you've come the right place!

 This tool is like EXACTLY what you need to like stop saying "like".